RPi-Boy/PromptOptimzer/INIT.md

 I want you to make the website user friendly and easy to navigate.
 On the backend you can use python and any other language you want.
 Use best coding practices and make the code easy to read and maintain.
 Make sure it is scalable.
 Make a .env file to store the API keys and other sensitive information and .env.example file to store the example values so if I upload it to github it doesn't get leaked.
 Make sure you start a git local repository, maintain a documentation folder and a README.md file.
 Create a .gitignore file to ignore the .env file and other sensitive files/system files.
 Use virtual environment to manage dependencies.
 Use best practices for code quality and maintainability.
 Use best practices for security.
 Use best practices for performance.

+I want you to make an elaborate plan with steps to implement this website, Then follow this plan.
+You can use any tools you want to implement this website.